-The following investigations are required to evaluate the suitability of patients for the trial and should be done 14 days prior to trial entry (except where specified):
+The following investigations are required to evaluate the suitability of patients for the trial and should be done within 14 days prior to trial entry (except where specified):

-- a) Complete medical history.
+- a) Complete medical history

-- b) Concomitant diseases and treatment.
+- b) Concomitant diseases and treatment

-- c) Physical examination.
+- c) Physical examination

-- d) Vital signs.
+- d) Vital signs

-- e) WHO performance status (Appendix 5).
+- e) WHO performance status (Appendix 5)

 - f) Assessment of extranodal sites.
 Note: Spleen does not count as an extranodal site.
-Record the sites of extranodal lymphomatous involvement as bone marrow, gastrointestinal tract, liver, lung, central nervous system and 'other sites', and record the numbers of extranodal disease sites as 0, 1, or> 1.

-- g) Electrocardiogram.

-- h) Echocardiogram or nuclear medicine scan (MUGA) should be performed if past history of diabetes, cardiac disease, hypertension or abnormal resting ECG.
-This is mandatory for all patients aged 61 - 65 years inclusive, and the Left Ventricular Ejection Fraction (LVEF) should be normal according to local practice.

-- Serology for HIV, HBV and HCV

-- j) Contrast enhanced CT scan of the neck, thorax, abdomen and pelvis

-- k) Full blood count.

-- Serum electrolytes, urea and creatinine.

-- m) Creatinine clearance (measured either by 24 hour urinary collection or radio-isotope methods) measured no more than 72 hours before initial high dose methotrexate

-- n) Serum bilirubin, liver transaminases, alkaline phosphatase, albumin, total proteins, calcium, magnesium, phosphate level, uric acid

-- o) Serum lactate dehydrogenase (LDH) and β2 microglobulin.

-- p) Bone marrow biopsy. - q) Cerebrospinal fluid examination if clinically indicated or lymphomatous involvement in peripheral blood, bone marrow, nasal/paranasal sinuses, orbit or testis.
+Record the sites of extranodal lymphomatous involvement as bone marrow, gastrointestinal tract, liver, lung, central nervous system and 'other sites', and record the numbers of extranodal disease sites as 0, 1, or> 1 - g) Electrocardiogram - h) Echocardiogram or nuclear medicine scan (MUGA) should be performed if past history of diabetes, cardiac disease, hypertension or abnormal resting ECG.
+This is mandatory for all patients aged 61 65 years inclusive, and the Left Ventricular Ejection Fraction (LVEF) should be normal according to local practice - i) Serology for HIV, HBV and HCV - j) Contrast enhanced CT scan of the neck, thorax, abdomen and pelvis (performed within 28 days prior to trial entry) - k) Full blood count - I) Serum electrolytes, urea and creatinine - m) Creatinine clearance (measured either by 24 hour urinary collection or radio-isotope methods) measured no more than 72 hours before initial high dose methotrexate - n) Serum bilirubin, liver transaminases, alkaline phosphatase, albumin, total proteins, calcium, magnesium, phosphate level, uric acid - o) Serum lactate dehydrogenase (LDH) and $\beta 2$ microglobulin - p) Bone marrow biopsy (performed within 28 days prior to trial entry) - q) Cerebrospinal fluid examination if clinically indicated or lymphomatous involvement in peripheral blood, bone marrow, nasal/paranasal sinuses, orbit or testis

 For patients pre-treated with steroids, investigations should be performed before the steroid treatment (except for the echocardiogram or MUGA which can be done after).
+In exceptional circumstances the Bone Marrow Trephine can be delayed until after Steroids are started but should then be done as soon as possible.